CLOSE

-Experience life as a pioneer at the Mathias Ham House!
-Step back in time while exploring an authentic one-room school house, an 1833 settler’s log cabin, a lead miner’s Badger Hut, and the historic Mathias Ham House.
+Experience life as a pioneer at the Mathias Ham Historic Site!
+Step back in time while exploring an authentic one-room schoolhouse, an 1833 settler’s log cabin, a lead miner’s Badger Hut, and the historic Mathias Ham House.
 Along the way, participate in traditional activities from a hard-working pioneer’s daily routine.
-Roll up your sleeves and grab your washboard to do the laundry, grind corn to make biscuits, or grab your schoolbooks and head to school in this hands-on journey!
+Roll up your sleeves and grab your washboard to do the laundry, grind corn to make biscuits, or grab your schoolbooks and head to school on this hands-on journey!

 Cornbread and Butter

 The pioneers made food from scratch.
 Each family had favorite recipes for pancakes, stews, soups, and breads.
 Students have the opportunity to make cornbread biscuits from scratch.
 They will mix and roll out the dough, and taste pre-baked ones.
 At the same time, they will learn about some of the chores of pioneer children, specifically the tough, but necessary, task of corn grinding, and the care and milking of dairy animals.
-They will make butter by churning cream from cow’s milk.
-They can then taste homemade butter on the pre-baked cornbread.
+They will make butter by churning cream from cow’s milk, and taste homemade butter on the pre-baked cornbread.

 Washtub Laundry and Ironing